 - As adults, fatherless children are more likely to experience unemployment, have low incomes, remain on social assistance, and experience homelessness

 There isn’t a single metric in a child’s life that is improved without having a father around.
 It should be noted that the quality of the relationship matters more than the time spent.
-In other words, it’s entirely possible for a kid to split time but still receive the benefits of having a father present.
+In other words, a kid can split time but still receive the benefits of having a father present.

 With that said, too much time away negates any quality time.
-Also, just staying with someone because you have a child together, despite a turbulent atmosphere created, is also just as bad.
+Also, just staying with someone because you have a child together is just as bad despite the turbulent atmosphere created.

 But the child’s well-being is generally not poorly affected by a solid co-parenting family structure where both parents are heavily invested and involved in the child’s outcome.

 Without a father in a child’s life, he never gets to see what a healthy relationship looks like.
 This compounds with growing up poor, which means you never get to see what fiscal responsibility looks like.
 The values you learn are typically ones of reactive survival rather than proactive progression.

 Violence is the cause of and solution to most problems in this world.
 Therefore, you never learn how to deal with obstacles without the use of miscalibrated judgment.